 Getting hand-me-down furniture is a great way to keep good stuff out of landfills.
 But if your new-to-you pieces need a little refreshing, it can be hard to know where to start.
-Blogger Dinah Wulf explains how she ‘glammed up’ a play table she received from a friend.
+Blogger Dinah Wulf of DIY Inspired explains how she “glammed up” a play table she received from a friend.
 You can adapt her simple steps to almost any furniture face-lift project.

-One of my best friends gave me a Disney princess table when she moved.
-I loved the shape of the chairs and the storage pocket in the center; however, it was a little worn from use.
-I took the table on as DIY project and glammed it up a bit, giving it a Hollywood Regency style.
-This project required priming and painting as well as adding seat cushions, a monogram and a clear crystal knob.
+One of my best friends gave me a Disney princess table set when she moved.
+I loved the shape of the chairs and the storage pocket in the center of the table; however, it was a little worn from use.
+I took on the table and chairs as a DIY project and glammed them up a bit — Hollywood Regency style.
+This project required priming and painting as well as adding seat cushions, a monogram, and a clear crystal knob.

 Step 1: Sand and prime

 I used a light sandpaper to remove a few old stickers and then cleaned the surface.
 Even though the surface was already smooth, I decided to prime it first.
 Two coats of primer worked perfectly.
 (When priming, make sure the first coat is completely dry before you add the second.)

 Next, I painted both chairs and the table with two coats of white paint.
 After the paint dried completely, I used painter’s tape to mark off my Hollywood Recency–style design on the table top.

 Next, I painted my design and the storage cover blue.
 I also used the blue paint for the balls on the bottom of the table and chair legs.
 When the paint was completely dry, I used two coats of polyurethane to protect the furniture from its future encounters with crayons and markers!